Photography Without a Light Meter

 I understood the reciprocity between shutter speed and aperture.
 Making the shutter speed slower by one stop, for instance, is the same as increasing aperture by one stop.
 The reverse is true, too.
 I also understood the effect of shutter speed on freezing moving subjects and the effect of aperture on depth of field.

-What I didn’t fully understand, however, was what combination of shutter speed and aperture settings were appropriate for a given scenario in terms of making the best exposure.
+What I didn’t fully understand, however, was what combination of shutter speed and aperture settings were appropriate for a given lighting scenario in terms of making the best exposure.

 Film speed seemed like a further complication in what felt like an already complicated problem.